PRIME-RE/prime-re.github.io/collaborate.md

 # Collaboration

 The PRIME-DRE consortium is a global initiative that tries to tackle challenges in NHP neuroimaging with a collaborative and open approach.
 This page highlights several new and ongoing initiatives that are open to people joining the effort and making it a success.
 If you see a project that you are interested in, do not hesitate to contact the people behind it through one of the listed contact options.
 If no contact options are listed, [send us a message](contact.md) and we will try to get you in contact with the right people.

+If you have an inititative or vacancy you would like to list here fill out this [issue template](link-will-follow) and we will post it for you.
+This could be a call for **data**, a **job vacancy**, a call for **collaboration**, or something else.
+If it takes longer than expected for your post to appear, [let us know](contact.md).
 <br>

 ## NHP-connectome